 The story below was submitted by Charlie Griffin (Griff).
 It outlines the ongoing restoration of R641, originally named Star Supreme 1.
 Griff and the others in the syndicate are desperately trying to piece together her history.
-If you have any further information regarding R641 please contact me and I'll forward it to them.

 The 'Broad Ambition' project is a six man syndicate to restore a Norfolk Broads cabin cruiser (R641) to its former glory.
 Sadly, my dad - Harold Griffin, the former Chairman of Broad Ambition, died on 26th October 2002, a year after we acquired R641.
 Dad was a 'Broads fanatic' all his life.
 What satisfaction it would have given him to see Broad Ambition once we've restored her!

 R641 was purchased on Sunday 20th October 2001.
 She last sailed (under her own power) on 16th December 2001 from Woods Dyke at Horning to Malthouse Broad and back.
 This was followed by a pub lunch and syndicate meeting at the Maltsters Inn.

 The dirt road leading up to our boat shed was very uneven, with some potholes over a foot deep.
 As ‘Broad Ambition’ was coming by low loader we had to price up 16 tons of crushed concrete to be delivered.
 This had to be hand balled into the holes, with a compacter to get a level road surface.

 Click on any of the pictures below for an enlarged view.